compmem/compsy/syllabus/syllabus.md

 The following is the general order of the topics covered in the course.
 Please note that sometimes we may cover multiple topics in a single lecture, or spend more than one lecture on a single topic, and this list is subject to modification at any time.
 That said, all major changes will also include an update to the syllabus, so it will remain a point of reference.

 0. Intro and Ecosystem setup
-1. Version control with git
+1. Python programming
-2. Python programming
+2. Experiment design and implementation
-3. Experiment design and implementation
+3. Data collection and processing
-4. Data collection and processing
+4. Data visualization
-5. Data visualization
+5. Data analysis and statistics
-6. Data analysis and statistics
+6. Repeat 2 through 5 for various topics: Attention, Perception, Working Memory, Long-term memory, Decision-making
-7. Presentations
+7. Neural data analysis
-8. Advanced topics
+8. Advanced topics (e.g., machine learning, computational modeling, etc...)

 Lectures, in the form of Jupyter Notebooks, will typically be posted the day of class, so you can follow along.
 Assignments, from smaller exercises to larger projects (see below), will be assigned in class with clear due dates spread throughout the semester.